-Definitive answers to DNS performance therefore require end-to-end controlled experiments and trace replay.
+Definitive answers to DNS performance therefore require endto-end controlled experiments from data-driven trace replay.
 Experiments enable testing different approaches for DNS and evaluating the costs and benefits against different infrastructures, revealing unknown constraints.
 Trace replay can drive these experiments with real-world current workloads, or with extrapolated "what-if" workloads.